Materials and producer prices

 What this measures and why it matters

-- Iron ore price tracks what producers charge for the raw and semi-finished inputs that dominate a manufactured product's bill of materials.
+- Iron Ore Price tracks what producers charge for the raw and semi-finished inputs that dominate a manufactured product's bill of materials.
 Quotes priced off last quarter's material cost erode margin when this index climbs, so estimators watch it to keep pricing current.

 - The figure comes from IMF global price via FRED and is reported in USD/tonne.
 MFG Calcs archives every published value, so the chart and table below show the full recorded history rather than a single snapshot, and they extend automatically as new data lands.